castle2668/astro-blog/src/content/blog/2024-10-21-algorithm-time-complexity copy.md

 }
 ```

 If you have an array with 5 elements, the function will perform 5 operations.
 If it has 100 elements, it will do 100 operations.
-The runtime grows straight up as the input size increases—think of it as a straight line on the graph.
+The runtime grows straight up as the input size increases — think of it as a straight line on the graph.

 ## 3. Exponential Time - O(n²)